cryptotechguru/Cryptonomicon/Projects/Bounties/README.md

 1. Requirements (acceptance criteria) are managed by the Gatekeeper.
 1. An estimate (from the table below) is provided by the Keymaster.
 1. The Gatekeeper and Keymaster negotiate requirements and estimates until they come to a common understanding.
-1. When ready the Gatekeeper moves the issue to `Proposed` and hands off to the Treasurer.
+1. When ready the Gatekeeper moves the issue to `Proposed` and hands off (assigns the issue) to the Treasurer.

 ### Proposed